jsmolina/c-api-python/README.md

 c-api-python
 ============

-Provide some basic (working) examples of C binding, ... to an iterative fibonacci function.
+Provide some basic (working) examples of C binding, ... to a very simple iterative fibonacci function.